Electron correlations due to pair spin-orbit interaction in 2D electron systems: Model and results

 being the standard plasmon dispersion in a 2D electron gas~\cite{PhysRevLett.18.546}.
 The correction, albeit small, can be accessible to experiment, since the high-accuracy measurements of the 2D plasmon spectra become available such as detecting the microwave absorption from the recombination photoluminescence spectrum~\cite{PhysRevB.102.081301,PhysRevB.105.L041403}.
 The plasmon spectrum is shown in Fig.~\ref{figpl}.

-Most importantly, a new collective mode due to PSOI arises in addition to plasmons as soon as $r_s \le r_s^*$.
-At $r_s=r_s^*$ the mode appears to exist at a single critical value $q_c$ of the wave-vector, whereas at $r_s<r_s^*$ the region where the mode exists expands to a finite band of wave vectors $[q_1,q_2]$, the band width growing with lowering $r_s$.
-The spectrum of this mode is illustrated by Fig.~\ref{spect}.
+Most importantly, a new solution of the dispersion equation arises due to PSOI in addition to plasmons as soon as $r_s \le r_s^*$.
+At $r_s=r_s^*$ the solution appears to exist at a single critical value $q_c$ of the wave-vector, whereas at $r_s<r_s^*$ the region where the solution exists expands to a finite band of wave vectors $[q_1,q_2]$, the band width growing with lowering $r_s$.
+The spectrum of this branch of solution is illustrated by Fig.~\ref{spect}.

-The mode frequency is purely imaginary.
+The frequency of the solution is purely imaginary.
 For every $q$ within the allowed band of $q \in (q_1,q_2)$ there are two branches, both with $\omega''>0$ and $\omega''<0$, forming together the petal-like shape.
 The frequencies of the two branches give, respectively, the increment and decrement of the time-dependent fluctuations in the system.
-The mode is characterized by the oscillations of up- and down-spin densities with equal amplitudes $n^{(+)}_{q\omega} = n^{(-)}_{q\omega}$, which corresponds to the excitation in the charge sector.
+The solution is characterized by equal response of up- and down-spin densities, $n^{(+)}_{q\omega} = n^{(-)}_{q\omega}$, which corresponds to the excitation in the charge sector.
 Hence the electron density fluctuations growing with time as $\propto \exp(\omega'' t)$ are not polarized in spin.
 This indicates that an instability of the spatially uniform paramagnetic ground state of the 2D electron gas with PSOI develops with respect to the charge density fluctuations on the $q_c$ scale.
 However, at $r_s>r_s^*$ the system is stable.

 The effects of PSOI are enhanced in 2D atomically thin layers, either freely suspended~\cite{doi:10.1063/1.5019906,ROSSLER2010861} or immersed in a weak dielectric.
 The e-e repulsion is governed there by the Rytova-Keldysh potential